kodansha/piano-sdk-for-nodejs/readme.md

 ## Overview

 This is an unofficial SDK for [Piano API](https://docs.piano.io/api/).
 So please do not contact Piano support with questions or concerns about this SDK.
-For any issues, please make an issue on GitHub
+For any issues, please make an issue on GitHub.

+Note: This project is still imcomplete and experimental.
+Please do not use it on production.

 ## Installation